BerkeleyAutomation/dvrk-vismpc/README.md

 ```

 and then did `pip install -r [filename].txt` to get all the packages updated.
-After that, running `import zivid` should work, and then we later install
+After that, running `import zivid` should work.
+This should be the same
-Tensorflow and other neural network code in that virtualenv.
+virtualenv that we use for loading TensorFlow.

+**Update: not sure what happened but we may have to install a Python2
+virtualenv as well that uses the system site packages, so that we can do `pip
+install scikit-learn` and get the structural similarity code ... stay tuned!**

 ## Calibration